Smile (software): SmileLab

-Smile provides an Aqua interface to make any data graph "manually" and libraries of commands to make graphs and process data by a script (SmileLab can display at any moment the script corresponding to the user's action.)
+Smile provides an Aqua interface to make any data graph "manually" and libraries of commands to make graphs and process data via scripts (SmileLab can display at any moment the script corresponding to the user's action.)

-Performances

-The mathematical commands are optimized.
-Graphical documents (PDFs, bitmaps, videos of 1D, 2D, and 3D graphs, and custom graphics) are of professional printable quality.
+Performance

 Computational extensions can be written in C or C++.
-Smile handles the most usual data file formats, and extensions for other file formats can be plugged in.
+Smile handles common file formats, but extensions for unsupported file formats can be added.

 Smile Server

 Smile Server is a bridge between a CGI program and AppleScript.
 This works by Smile opening a server port.
 A specific CGI, included, makes an HTTP request into a p-list (Apple's associative array XML format) and sends it to Smile Server on that port (specified in a configuration file).
 Asynchronous as well as synchronous behaviours are implemented, allowing Smile Server to be used as an alternate solution to .asp or .php to build dynamic sites, including AJAX-based websites.

 Smile also handles XML-RPC requests.